Differences Between Office Chair Types

 To get the best out of your office chair, you first need to decide what type it is you need.
 There are four main categories available, each suited to its particular usage.
 This article will talk you through the advantages of each one in turn, exploring their defining features to ensure you select the ideal design for you and your workspace.

 Also known as task chairs, operator style office chairs are found in most offices.
 Whilst cheaper than other more premium models, they possess many ergonomic features.
 Indeed, their functionality is in their name.
 Designed to aid the task of operator type professions, for example typists, their upright shape supports an ergonomic seating position for those working at a computer all day.
-Shaped to the natural s-shape of the spine, they encourage good posture and provide quality lumbar support, with an adjustable tilt backrest so each user to vary the position of the back for their comfort.
+Shaped to the natural s-shape of the spine, they encourage good posture and provide quality lumbar support, with an adjustable tilt backrest so each user can vary the position of the back for their comfort.

 A gas lift mechanism in the frame provides variable height, a great feature if multiple people could be using the chair as each user can adjust it to their individual requirements.
 Set on a five spoke nylon caster base for optimum mobility, it allows workers to glide round the office with ease.
 Plus, 360 swivel enhances its easy manoeuvrability.
-Practical designs with a simple no fuss look, they cut a slim silhouette and are well-liked for their compact shape that makes them perfect for busy offices where space in tight.
+Practical designs with a simple no fuss look, they cut a slim silhouette and are well-liked for their compact shape that makes them perfect for busy offices where space is tight.

 General Ergonomic Office Chairs